rob228rob/rob228rob/README.md

 I am also a 3rd-year student at Moscow Aviation Institute, studying in the Faculty of Computer Science.

 ### 🌟 What do I do?
-- 🔭 Currently working on several interesting projects, which you can learn about below.
+- 🔭 Currently working on several own projects, which you can learn about below.
 - 🌱 Constantly learning new technologies and approaches to stay at the cutting edge of progress.
 - 👯 Seeking opportunities for collaboration on both open and closed projects.
 - 💬 Always ready to discuss interesting ideas and offer advice.